SelrahcD/MyEventStore/Readme.md

 ### Tests
-- [ ] Test that we are properly releasing connections
 - [ ] Test cancellation token stops enumeration
--

 ## To keep in mind

 ### Tell that the stream doesn't exists when the stream is read